Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

     </details>

 9. You manage a blog on AWS that has different environments: development, testing, and production.
 What can you use to create a custom console for each environment to view and manage your resources easily?
     - A. AWS Resource Groups.
+[AWS Resource Groups let you organize and view AWS resources by applying tags.- correct option]
-    - B. AWS Placement Groups.
+    - B. AWS Placement Groups.[influence how EC2 instances are placed on hardware for performance/availability]
     - C. AWS Management Console.
     - D. AWS Tag Editor.